Skip to main content

 • Loose upper bridge no longer providing predictable support

-• Crowns over 20 years old with visible breakdown
+• Crowns more than 20 years old with visible breakdown

 • Damage from advanced periodontal disease